ankush17100/fastai-2019-projects/README.md

 # fastai-2019-projects
 Projects and scripts learned in fastai with comments and experimentations of my own.
+This is for my own learning purpose and for showcasing the things I worked on.

 **Oxford-IIIT Pet Dataset Classification**